Call centers: How to build a successful one

 Surveys can be created using both research methods.
 You can create surveys that are only qualitative in nature.
 Or, surveys that are only quantitative in nature.

 Both the quantitative and qualitative approaches are legitimate in their ways, you can use a mixed methods approach.
 This method allows you to carry out both approaches.
-The main benefit of using a mixed-methods approach is that you can bring out statistical as well as categorical conclusions from your research data.
+The main benefit of using a mixed-methods approach is that you can draw statistical as well as categorical conclusions from your research data.

 This answers our main question – Are surveys qualitative or quantitative research?
-You can create surveys that use closed-ended questions and collect numerical data or uses open-ended questions and collects textual or audio data.
+You can create surveys that use closed-ended questions and collect numerical data or uses open-ended questions and collect textual or audio data.

 Create powerful and effective surveys with various question types using online survey software.